skuid/skuid-labs/experiments/dataSources/airtable/README.md

 - **Data Source URL**: ``<baseId>/<ObjectName>/{{id}}``
 - **Data Source HTTP Verb**: ``DELETE``

-This Data Source URL takes the ID of one record and passes it to Airtable to delete.
-You can use the "Mark row(s) for deletion" and "Save" actions to trigger this method.
+This Data Source URL takes the ``id`` of one record and passes it to Airtable to delete.
+In your Skuid page,  you can use the "Mark row(s) for deletion" and "Save" actions to trigger this method.

 ### Insert
 Lets create a new record.